bobbyowolabi/bobbyowolabi.github.io/_drafts/schedule-jekyll-posts-with-github.md

 tldr; *You can effectively schedule your jekyll posts on Github Pages via a GitHub Action to build your site at a regular scheduled time and future date your posts.  [[Skip to Steps]](#steps)*

 ### First Scheduled Post
 If all goes well, the post you are reading now will be my first post whose publication was facilitated by a github action.
-Specially today at 1:51 PM UTC 😀.
+Specially today at 1:50 PM UTC 😀.

 ### Motivation
-In the beginning, webpages were very basic snd static.
+In the beginning, webpages were very basic and static.
 It was pretty much HTML and text content.
-Overtime, web pages became more dynamic, requiring a backend systems to update content on the page.
+Overtime, web pages became more dynamic, requiring backend systems to update content on the page.
 Web source files became very bloated, large in size and hard to read.
-Unfortunately, this is still often the case today; however, there is a push to go back to a world web where webpage source code is much simpler focusing more on content and less on functionality.
+Unfortunately, this is still often the case today; however, there is a push to go back to a world where webpage source code is much simpler focusing more on content and less on functionality.
 This is where [Jamstack][jamstack] comes in.

-**<u>J</u>**avascript **<u>A</u>**PIs **<u>M</u>**arkup Stack
+**<u>J</u>**avascript **<u>A</u>**PIs **<u>M</u>**arkup **<u>Stack</u>**

 Nothing more ... nothing else.

 No owned backend services.
 Just a webserver to host your HTML files.

 I use Jekyll to build this blog.
-[Jekyll][jekyll-jamstack] is a popular tool in the Jamstack space that allows you to focus on the content of your site while to it handles all the details of generating all of the web page source code.
+[Jekyll][jekyll-jamstack] is a popular tool in the Jamstack space that allows you to focus on the content of your site while it handles all the details of generating all of the web page source code.

 This paradigm is great; however, you loose functionality that is often available when your site and blogging framework has a back end; such as scheduling posts.
-This is something I've thought about often and have thought about intricarte plans of cron jobs running on my personal machines that issue API requests trigger builds of my site <sup>[[a]](#jekyll-scheduling-research)</sup>.
+This is something I thought about often and devised intricate plans of scheduling wake up times for my personal machine so that cron jobs could run to issue API requests triggering builds of my site <sup>[[a]](#jekyll-scheduling-research)</sup>.
 With GitHub actions, these kinds of tasks are much simpler.
 A GitHub action workflow file can be configured to perform a series of tasks relating to your respository on a server.
-This is very powerful.
-The rest of this post will be on going through how I configured a GitHub action to effectively schedule this post.
+This is very powerful; it's like having your own personal virtual machine (VM) on demand.
+The rest of this post will be on how I configured a GitHub Action to effectively schedule this post.

 # Steps
 *Assumptions: The following steps are for a `username.github.io` repo.
 Likely the steps will be similar for a project or organization site.*